BOAMAH-99/Customer_default_risk_analysis_and_segmentation/README.md

-# Customer Default Risk Analysis and Segmentation Dashboard
+# Customer Default Risk Segmentation and Analysis
-This project focused on analyzing customer financial and demographic data to segment clients based on their credit risk levels.
-Using Excel for data cleaning and transformation, and Power BI for visualization, the analysis identified patterns and characteristics linked to higher default rates.
-The goal was to provide actionable insights to help improve lending strategies and reduce financial risk.
+This project focused on segmenting and analyzing customer financial data for a credit card provider to predict default behaviour of its users allowing the company to improve it's lending strategies and reduce financial risk

-### Objective: Identify high-risk customer segments to improve credit policies and reduce default rates and develop actionable insights to support targeted credit risk management and mitigate future defaults.
+### Project Objective

-### Key Features
+To segment customers based on credit risk and financial behavior, identify predictors of default, and generate actionable insights that optimize credit policies, reduce financial losses, and enhance retention of valuable customers.
+By completing this project, stakeholders identify default risk users and prevent them before it happens through strategies and policies for targeted credit risk management

-- Interactive Power BI dashboard
+### Project Background

 ### Dashboard
 [View the interactive Power BI dashboard](https://app.powerbi.com/reportEmbed?reportId=8caf2214-aa92-4660-b08e-7d57fc574beb&autoAuth=true&ctid=bd697c1b-c481-479c-841e-c618542675c3)